THE SUBMISSION PERIOD IS FROM 9 a.m. JULY 5 TO 11:59 p.m. JULY 26, 2017.

-Please start uploading your cases as early as possible after you receive the URL.
-The sooner you start, the more time you’ll have to overcome any glitches that might occur.
-We cannot grant extensions.
+Please start uploading your cases as early as possible.
+The sooner you start, the more time you’ll have to overcome any glitches.

 Consult with your production/tech staff to avoid file and text formatting issues when uploading files.
 For instance, your written case studies will be cut and pasted into a text field.
 This text should not have any special characters, formatting, tables, images, smart quotes or other fancy bells and whistles.
 Also, all image files should be “browser ready” – that is, optimized for web viewing.
 If a jpg can’t be viewed or brings up an error message when it’s dragged and dropped into an open browser (ie. Firefox) window, it’s not browser ready.

 Please submit the materials for your three campaigns as follows.
-Submissions that do not strictly adhere to the following will not be passed on to the judges.
+Submissions that do not strictly adhere to the following will not be accepted.

 Three written case studies: